pierre-rouleau/pel/README.rst

 - PEL provides **222** `topic oriented PDF tables`_ [#doc]_ each heavily hyperlinked
   to each other and to public resources.
-The top-level `PEL Index PDF`_  is a table listing the table for each Emacs feature, major and minor mode.
+The top-level `PEL Index PDF`_  is a table listing the table for each Emacs feature, major and minor mode (with the `PEL Index Section Overview PDF`_ which highlights its sections).

-  Each table attempts to provide quickly accessible concise information about the features, commands, function signatures, key bindings and is packed with symbol annotated and colour coded information.
+  - Each table attempts to provide quickly accessible concise information about the features, commands, function signatures, key bindings and is packed with symbol annotated and colour coded information.
     It includes hyperlinks to Emacs manuals, external packages, articles and other useful references.
   - The PDF tables use colour codes and icons (see the `➢Legend PDF`_ for their meaning) to speed identification of commands, identify if they are available globally, for major mode, minor mode or under special